PuppeJr/cuca-sagrada/README.md

-# Cuca Sagrada- E-commerce Web Application
+#E-commerce Web Application
-Cuca Sagrada is a simple e-commerce web application built with React that allows users to browse and purchase products and send Whatsapp message with the order.
+A simple e-commerce web application built with React that allows users to browse and purchase products and send Whatsapp message with the order.

 ## Features!